ysb33r/groovy-vfs/README.md

 It is seldom that these kind of libraries happen in isolation.
 It is therefore prudent that I acknowledge the inputs of others in the creation of groovy-vfs

++ Luke Daley (https://gist.github.com/alkemist/7943781) for helping to use Ratpack as a Mock HTTP Server in unit tests.
 + Will_lp (https://gist.github.com/will-lp/5785180) & Jim White (https://gist.github.com/jimwhite/5784982)
 offered great suggestions when I got stuck with the config DSL.
 + Jez Higgins, Rob Fletcher, Giovanni Asproni, Balachandran Sivakumar, Burkhard Kloss & Tim Barker who helped shape the design decision